 When you are interested in fashion history, you may already know that even sizing systems in the United States have shifted over time!
 Also handmade items don’t have size tags.
 And you never know, whether the piece of your choice had been tailored to fit a tinier women than the size tag pretends.
 Thus, avoid looking at the size tag as the plague.

 In thrift stores, the merchandise often is ordered by price rather than size.
-Thus, it is easier to find your size in consignment stores because their staff sorts clothes by broad sizes – typically S, M, L, and XL.
+Therefore, it is easier to find your size in consignment stores because their staff sorts clothes by broad sizes – typically S, M, L, and XL.
 Always try the clothes on to be safe, not sorry.
 Recall size is just a number.